 To remove the injectors from the engine, unscrew the nuts and remove the brackets securing the fuel pipes.

-Unscrew the union nuts securing the fuel pipes to the injectors and the high-pressure fuel pump and remove them.
+Unscrew the union nuts securing the fuel pipes to the injectors and the high-pressure fuel pump, and remove them.

 Unscrew the fuel line bolts and disconnect the drain pipes from the injectors.

-Unscrew the nuts, remove the brackets and remove the injectors from the cylinder head sockets using a puller I-801.11.000.
+Unscrew the nuts, remove the brackets and remove the injectors from the cylinder head sockets using puller I-801.11.000.

 When disassembling and assembling injectors, do not touch the working surface of the needle 14 with unprotected hands (see Fig. 5).

-Device for disassembling and assembling the injector, pump section of the high-pressure fuel pump and low-pressure fuel pump: 1 - bolt; 2 - emphasis; 3 - bed; 4 - stand; 5 - nut; 6 - bushing; 7, 8, 14 - pins; 9 - emphasis; 10 - latch; 11 - capture; 12 - right handle; 13 - left handle; I - nozzle; II - section of the high pressure fuel pump; III - low pressure fuel pump
+Device for disassembling and assembling the injector, pump section of the high-pressure fuel pump and low-pressure fuel pump: 1 - bolt; 2 - stop; 3 - frame; 4 - stand; 5 - nut; 6 - bushing; 7, 8, 14 - pins; 9 - stop; 10 - latch; 11 - grip; 12 - right handle; 13 - left handle; I - injector; II - section of the high-pressure fuel pump; III - low-pressure fuel pump

-Disassemble and assemble the nozzles using the I-801.20.000 device (Fig. 6), and check and adjust them using devices like KP-1609 or on the KI-3333 stand.
+Disassemble and assemble the injectors using the I-801.20.000 device (Fig. 6), and check and adjust them using instruments of the KP-1609 type or on the KI-3333 test stand.

 Fuel injection from a new injector is accompanied by a characteristic sharp sound.